 During FFY20, Connecticut began a Part C Equity Sub-Committee to evaluate equity data throughout the system.
 This group is responsible for increasing the capacity of diverse groups at a systematic level and throughout the system by ensuring programs are equitable across race/ethnicity, gender, and disability.
 The Part C Equity Sub-Committee is comprised of Program Directors, Early Interventionists, and Lead Agency staff.
 With help from the Part C Equity Sub-Committee, the ICC hosted a retreat in October 2022, that looked to identify opportunities for access to the Part C system in Connecticut.
 The retreat was facilitated by an external member who collected ideas and provided a report out for next steps.
-These steps were divided by the ICC and Part C Equity Sub-Committee and the work to implement recommmendations will begin in January 2023.
-The hope is that parents will become involved in this work and assist the group in building the capacity of a diverse group of parents to support the implementation of activities during FFY21.
+These steps were divided by the ICC and Part C Equity Sub-Committee and the work to implement recommendations began in January 2023.
+The hope is that parents would become involved in this work and assist the group in building the capacity of a diverse group of parents to support the implementation of activities during FFY21.
+As a result of this, parents became more involved and made suggestions to the system.